kjledger-NOAA/AFSC_eDNA/pink_herring_diet/1_decontamination_and_prelim_analysis.md

 frequency-dependent (i.e. the more abundant ASVs are more likely to be found in samples where they are not suppose to be.)

-**2. Remove ASVs with no taxonomic assignment or non-fish assignment**

-**3. Account for contaminants in positive and negative controls** - We can use the reads that show up where we know they shouldn’t be (i.e. the controls) to further clean up the dataset.
+**2. Account for contaminants in positive and negative controls** - We can use the reads that show up where we know they shouldn’t be (i.e. the controls) to further clean up the dataset.
 We will remove ASVs that only occur in controls and not in environmental samples.
 And then we will